 Methadone Withdrawal Timeline: A Complete Guide

 Methadone is a long-acting opioid, with withdrawal symptoms usually peaking around a day from the last time the user got high off methadone.
 Acute methadone withdrawal can last for up to three weeks, but symptoms significantly improve after 10 days.
-During the first 10 days, symptoms feel a lot like a severe flu.
-Also common is psychological symptoms such as anxiety and paranoia.
+During the first 10 days, symptoms feel a lot like severe flu.
+Also common are psychological symptoms such as anxiety and paranoia.

 First 24 Hours

 Physical symptoms are typically first to appear.
-Symptoms include chills, fever, rapid heartbeat and muscle aches.
+Symptoms include chills, fever, rapid heartbeat, and muscle aches.
 The side effects start to manifest 24-30 hours from the last dose of methadone, which is longer than many other drugs because of its long half-life.
-For the next couple of days, users will continue to feel like they have a violent flu.
+For the next couple of days, users will continue to feel like they have violent flu.

 Once users enter Day 2, the withdrawal symptoms worsen.
-According to the methadone withdrawal timeline, the next week or so brings strong cravings for the drug, hallucinations, paranoia, insomnia and anxiety.
+According to the methadone withdrawal timeline, the next week or so brings strong cravings for the drug, hallucinations, paranoia, insomnia, and anxiety.
 The physical symptoms continue as well.